The Luftwaffe at Luke

 by Robert C. Sullivan

-April 4, 1963 the USAF and the Federal Republic of Germany signed contracts
+On April 4, 1963 the USAF and

-for a highly unique pilot training program.
-One agreement called for undergraduate
+training program.
+One agreement called for undergraduate pilot training for

-Arizona.
 The two programs were interrelated.
 Graduates of the basic flight training

 at Williams were programmed for the advanced training at Luke, resulting in

-an almost two-year tour of duty in the United States for the young German pilots.
+an almost two-year tour of duty in the United States for the young German

+pilots.
 The advanced training at Luke was the unique aspect of the program.

 For the first time, the USAF conducted pilot training in an aircraft